Arithmetics of homogeneous spaces over $p$-adic function fields: Local-global principle and weak approximation

 First, we deal with unipotent stabilizers using the following well-known result.
-It shall also serve in the proof of Theorem \ref{customthmWA}.
+It shall also serve in the proof of Theorem \ref{customthm:Weak}.

-\begin{lemm} Let $k$ be a field of characteristic $0$.
-Then $k$-homogeneous spaces of $\SL_n$ over $k$ with unipotent geometric stabilizers have $k$-rational points and satisfy weak approximation. \end{lemm} \begin{proof} Let $X$ be such a homogeneous space.
-The Springer class $\eta(X)$ is neutral by \cite[Corollary 4.2]{borovoiabel}, hence $X$ is dominated by a principal homogeneous space of $\SL_n$.
-But $\H^1(k,\SL_n) = 1$ by a variant of Hilbert's Theorem 90, so there is a $\SL_n$-equivariant $k$-morphism $\phi: \SL_n \to X$.
-In particular, $X(k) \neq \varnothing$.
-Let $S$ be a finite set of places of $k$ and let $(P_v) \in \prod_{v \in S}X(k_v)$.
-Each fibre $\phi^{-1}(P_v)$ is a torsor under a $k_v$-unipotent group, hence has a $k_v$-point $Q_v$ by \cite[Lemme 1.13]{sansuc}.
-Since $\SL_n$ satisfies weak approximation, we find $Q \in \SL_n(k)$ as close to the $Q_v$'s as we want, then $P=\psi(Q) \in X(k)$ is close to the $P_v$'s. \end{proof}
+\begin{lm} Let $K$ be a field of characteristic $0$ and $G$ a special algebraic group over $K$.
+Then homogeneous spaces of $G$ with unipotent geometric stabilizers have $K$-rational points.
+They have weak approximation if $G$ does. \end{lm} \begin{proof} Let $X$ be such a homogeneous space.
+The Springer class $\eta_X$ is neutral by \cite[Chapitre IV, Th\'eor\`eme 1.3]{Douai} (see also \cite[Corollary 4.2]{BorovoiSecond}), hence $X$ is dominated by a principal homogeneous space of $G$.
+Since $G$ is special, this means there exists a $G$-equivariant morphism $\phi: G \to X$.
+In particular, $X(K) \neq \varnothing$.